ufosc/club-documents/Officer Duties.md

-President

-* Providing the guiding vision for the club

-* Acting project lead for projects without a project lead

-* Technical responsibility to be able to help other members

-* Oversee officer and general body meetings

-* Access to all club accounts

-* Oversees officers and projects

-* Year-long term

-Vice-President

-* Act as president in cases that the president is incapable of performing his or her duties

-* In charge of researching and putting together technical presentations

-* Technical responsibility to be able to help other members

-* Access to all club accounts

-* Acting project lead for projects without a project lead

-* Year-long term

-Treasurer

-* Work with ACM to secure funding

-* In charge of club funds

-* Maintain budget

-    * General budget

-    * Project budget

-    * Hosting fees

-* Order food and drinks for meetings and events

-* Access to email account

-* Year-long term

-Secretary

-* Maintaining listserv

-* Maintain club documents

-* Record minutes

-* Help other officers when necessary

-* Standardizing procedures

-* Maintaining club consistency

-* Access to email account

-* Year-long term

-External Relations Chair (Secretary of State)

-* Maintain friendly relations with ACM

-* Attend ACM SIG meetings

-* Coordinate on joint projects and presentations

-* Reaching out to other computer science related clubs

-* Access to email account

-* Technically competent

-* Year-long term

-Social Chair

-* Send out announcements

-* Reserve rooms for meetings and events

-* Update OSC and ACM calendars

-* Promotes engagement on social media

-* Promotes club

-* In charge of outreach, tabling, and advertising

-* Has access to email account and Facebook account

-* Year-long term

-Project Leads

-* Delegating duties and tasks for the project

-* Oversee technical goals of the project

-* Reports on project status

-* Drafting style-guidelines and other documents for the project

-* Maintains a list of team members for the project

-* Semester or project term (whichever is less)
+# Officer Duties

+This document list the responsibilities and other characteristics of each officer in the Open Source Club.

+## Elected Positions

+### President

+- Providing the guiding vision for the club

+- Acting project lead for projects without a project lead

+- Technical responsibility to be able to help other members

+- Oversee officer and general body meetings

+- Access to all club accounts

+- Oversee officers and projects

+- Year-long term

+### Vice-President

+- Act as president in cases that the president is incapable of performing his or her duties

+- In charge of researching and putting together technical presentations

+- Technical responsibility to be able to help other members

+- Access to all club accounts

+- Acting project lead for projects without a project lead

+- Year-long term

+### Treasurer

+- Work with ACM and SG to secure funding

+- In charge of club funds

+- Maintain budget

+    - General budget

+    - Project budget

+    - Hosting fees

+- Order food and drinks for meetings and events

+- Access to email account

+- Year-long term

+## Appointed Positions

+### Secretary

+- Maintain listserv emails
+    - Update from email sign up
+    - Update from meeting sign in

+- Maintain club documents

+- Record minutes

+- Help other officers when necessary

+- Standardize procedures

+- Maintain club consistency

+- Access to email account

+- Year-long term

+### External Relations Chair

+- Maintain friendly relations with ACM and other SIGs

+- Attend ACM SIG meetings

+- Act as main point of contact for other organizations

+- Coordinate on joint projects and presentations

+- Reaching out to other computer science related clubs

+- Access to email account

+- Technically competent

+- Year-long term

+### Social Chair

+- Send out announcements
+    - Email
+    - Facebook

+- Reserve rooms for meetings and events

+- Update OSC and ACM calendars
+    - Official OSC
+    - Official ACM
+    - Fishbowl Reservation

+- Promotes engagement on social media
+    - Several times a week
+    - Create events a week in advance
+    - Post about open source protects

+- In charge of outreach, tabling, and advertising

+- Has access to email account and Facebook group

+- Year-long term

+### Project Leads

+- Delegate duties and tasks for the project

+- Oversee technical goals of the project

+- Report on project status
+    - Dev Sessions
+    - General Body Meetings

+- Draft style-guidelines and other documents for the project

+- Maintains a list of team members for the project

+- Semester or project term (whichever is less)